Fastnet Lighthouse: First lighthouse

-The tower proved to be too weak since gales shook it to the point that crockery was sometimes thrown off tables, and at one point a 60 impgal cask of water lashed to the gallery 133 ft above high water was washed away.
-Various steps were taken to strengthen the tower, including fitting a casing around the bottom section up to the second floor and filling it with stone, and the surrounding rock smoothed over.
-In 1865 the lower floors were filled in with solid material.
+The tower proved to be too weak, since gales shook it to the point that crockery was sometimes thrown off tables, and at one point, a 270 L cask of water lashed to the gallery 41 m above high water was washed away.
+Various steps were taken to strengthen the tower, including fitting a casing around the bottom section up to the second floor, and filling it with stone, and the surrounding rock smoothed over.
+In 1865, the lower floors were filled in with solid material.

 Second lighthouse

-In 1891 the Commissioners of Irish Lights had resolved that the light was not sufficiently powerful, particularly for the first landfall for many ships crossing the Atlantic.
-The replacement was constructed of stone, cast iron now being considered unsatisfactory – the whole of the nearby Calf tower above its strengthening casing had been carried away during a gale on 27 November 1881, although without loss of life.
-On the same day, the sea had broken the glass of the Fastnet Rock lantern.
+In 1891, the Commissioners of Irish Lights had resolved that the light was not sufficiently powerful, particularly for the first landfall for many ships crossing the Atlantic Ocean.
+The replacement was constructed of stone, cast iron now being considered unsatisfactory; the whole of the nearby Calf tower above its strengthening casing was carried away during a gale on 27 November, 1881, although without loss of life.
+On the same day, the sea broke the glass of the Fastnet Rock lantern.

-Dovetail granite is evident during early foundation construction in this photograph published in Scientific American.
+Dovetail granite is evident during early foundation construction in this photograph, published in Scientific American.